Q& A: How does a Dyslexia Test Work?

 What age can you do a test at?

-You can test your child from the age of 6.
+I can test a person from the age of 8, up to age 80.

 -